 “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift”. –Albert Einstein

-(You can take a test here to find out how strong your own intuition is)
+(You can take a test here to find out how strong your intuition is)

-Here are four ways to harness your intuition:
+Here are 4 ways to harness the power of your intuitive mind

 1. Seek Solitude and de-stress

 “Intuition is a very powerful thing, more powerful than intellect, in my opinion”. – Steve Jobs

 The greatest hindrance to accessing your intuition is stress.
 People under significant stress use just a fraction of their mental and emotional capabilities.